PennyLaneAI/qml/demonstrations.rst

             <blockquote class="blockquote border rounded ">
                 <p class="mb-0 text-muted text-center">
-                    Do you want to make you're own demo using PennyLane?
+                    Do you want to make your own demo using PennyLane?
 Read the guidelines and submission instructions <a href="demos_submission.html">here</a>, and have your demo featured on our community page.
                 </p>